pip/Octology/README.md

   `docker build . -t oct`  # to be run in the root directory of a git cloned local repository from this project's main oper8ional hyperlink;

-  `docker run -e DISPLAY --mount type=bind,source=/home/pip/.log,target=/home/tst/.log -v /tmp/.X11-unix:/tmp/.X11-unix -it oct`  #mostworks
+  `docker run -e DISPLAY --mount type=bind,source=/home/pip/.log,target=/home/tst/.log -v /tmp/.X11-unix:/tmp/.X11-unix -it oct`  #muchworks

 To build something close to a similar setup to mine, you'll probably want to execute the following sequences of commands to get going first: